Skip to main content Scroll Top

 Image: Roadless areas of the Chattooga River watershed, highlighted in orange.

-Within the Chattooga River watershed, this rule helps safeguard areas like Overflow Creek, Sarah’s Creek Campground, and much of the river between Burrell’s Ford and the West Fork, all of which are either buffered by or within the Sarah’s Creek, Big Mountain, Ellicott Rock 1 & 2, and Overflow Roadless Areas (shown above).
+Within the Chattooga River watershed, this rule helps safeguard areas like Overflow Creek, Sarah’s Creek Campground, and much of the river between Burrell’s Ford and the West Fork, all of which are either buffered by or within the Sarah’s Creek, Big Mountain, Ellicott Rock 1 & 2, Ellicott Rock addition, and Overflow Roadless Areas (shown above).

-Furthermore, research supports the idea that building new roads into wilderness areas increases wildfire risk, rather than prevents it (read more).
+Furthermore, research supports the idea that building new roads into wilderness areas increases wildfire risk, rather than prevents it.

 Status:

-Intent was announced on June 23rd, 2025.
-During the Notice of Intent’s short 21-day comment period which ended September 19th, 625,737 comments were submitted, at least 500,000 of which were opposed.
+USFS published its Notice of Intent for rescission on June 23rd, 2025.
+During a short 21-day public comment period, which ended September 19th, 625,737 comments were submitted, at least 500,000 of which opposed rescission.

 What you can do: